Plumsail/forms-docs/SharePoint/enable-scripts.rst

 .. |pic3| image:: /images/scripts/AdminSharePoint.png
    :alt: Admin center for SharePoint

-Switch to classic mode if your Admin Center opens in Modern UI:
+Switch to classic mode in Settings, if your Admin Center opens in Modern UI:

 |pic4|

-.. |pic4| image:: /images/scripts/ClassicAdminSharePoint.png
+.. |pic4| image:: /images/scripts/ClassicAdminSharePointNew.png
    :alt: Classic Admin center for SharePoint

 Select **Settings** in the left menu: